 Work schedules establish the start of the work week and help you manage the following:

-Job Codes for when employees earn different rates of pay based on...
+* Job Codes for employees who earn different rates of pay based on...

 - The position being worked or...